arvindsuresh-math/MATH-392-Intro-to-neural-networks/README.md

 ### Step 3: Create the Conda Environment

 1. **Create the environment from the [environment.yml](http://_vscodecontentref_/1) file**:
+   - Open the repository in VSCode.
+   - In VSCode, open a new terminal window.
    - In the terminal, run:
      ```bash
      conda env create -f environment.yml